mindee/tawazi/documentation/index.md

 ```

 ### **DAG component's Parallelism**
-You can use Tawazi to make your non CPU-Bound code Faster
+You can use Tawazi to make your non CPU-Bound code run in parallel.

 <!--pytest-codeblocks:cont-->